brandur/mutelight-v1/content/articles/2010-11-07-vim-is-writeroom-level-2.md

 location: Calgary
 ---

-I'm participating in [NaNoWriMo](http://www.nanowrimo.org/) this month and the absolutely critical tool for someone with Internet-fueled ADD like myself is a suite for distraction free writing that will isolate a writer from their busy computer system.
+I'm participating in [NaNoWriMo](http://www.nanowrimo.org/) this month and the absolutely critical tool for someone with Internet-fueled ADD like myself is a suite for distraction free writing that will isolate a writer from their busy computer environment.

 The traditional choice on Mac OSX has been WriteRoom, an application that will take the user into a very minimalist fullscreen writing mode.
 Perfect for the aspiring author.